Do you have a little bird-lover in your family? Want a fun way to nourish that interest with an invitation to quiet nature learning and play?

 2. Set up birding supplies

-We used a small table to hold our daughter’s favourite bird guide, her notebook where she records her findings, a few pencils, and her many binoculars.
+We used a small table to hold our daughter’s favourite bird guides, her notebook where she records her findings, a few pencils, and her many binoculars (both homemade and real!).

 Because the optimal spot was in front of our large patio doors, we put down a floor pillow for added comfort.
 My daughter has asked that we even set up a play tent inside by the window so she can hide in it to watch the birds.